davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 - global concerns, such as `base`
 - specific domains, such as `blog`, `home`, etc

-Ideally, start with:
+To start:

-- Use an IDE like Webstorm which rewrites your paths as you move files
+- use an IDE like Webstorm which rewrites your paths as you move files
 - create aliases for all layers

 Then, tackle a single domain / layer at a time: